-The crown restores the tooth to it’s normal shape, size and function.
-In additional to covering a dental implant, replacing a missing tooth in a bridge, or following root canal therapy, crowns are often needed when a large cavity threatens the ongoing health of a toot or have a tooth that is cracked, worn down or otherwise weakened.
+A dental crown serves a vital role in restoring a tooth to its natural shape, size, and function.
+Whether it’s providing support for a dental implant, anchoring a replacement tooth in a bridge, or fortifying a tooth after root canal therapy, crowns play a crucial role.
+They are especially necessary when a significant cavity jeopardizes the long-term health of a tooth, or when a tooth is cracked, worn down, or otherwise weakened.

 Crowns can be crafted from a variety of materials.
 Your dentist will take into account factors such as the tooth’s location, the condition of the gum tissue, your personal preferences, as well as considerations of color, shade, and the tooth’s function to determine the most suitable material.

 Maintaining regular preventive hygiene visits is of paramount importance.
 If you experience any biting sensitivity after receiving a new crown, it is imperative to inform your dentist promptly.
 Additionally, adhering to recommended brushing and flossing practices will help ensure the longevity and well-being of your crowned tooth.